emagiz/emdocs/mds/howto/upgrade-eMagizMendixConnector.md

+# Introduction

+This document is valid for all eMagiz Mendix connector versions that are currently supported.
+That includes the most recent addition that support Mendix version 8, which brings some changes in the way the Connector is used.

+Last update on March 6th, 2020

 # eMagiz Mendix Connector

 The eMagiz Mendix Connector (EMC) is a Mendix Project module that you can import into your application to make it communicate with eMagiz.
 To make this connector work correctly, you need to follow the steps presented below.
 But before starting to follow these steps there are a few things that should be known.
 Even though the EMC module is imported in the Mendix project, Mendix does not know that it has an EMC inside and neither does the EMC know it is inside a Mendix Project.
 So, the way to make them communicate is using the webservice calls that Mendix supports.
 But first, in order for the EMC to be able to communicate with the bus, it needs to know the credentials with which it can connect to the HIP bus so that it can retrieve the list of properties.
 These credentials are referred as constants below in the steps.